-Topics and series.
-This historical marker is listed in these topic lists: Landmarks • Native Americans • Wars, US Indian.
-In addition, it is included in the California Historical Landmarks series list.
-A significant historical date for this entry is April 18, 1873.
+Topics.
+This historical marker and memorial is listed in these topic lists: Native Americans • Wars, US Indian.
+A significant historical date for this entry is May 10, 1873.

 Location.
-41° 52.777′ N, 121° 21.943′ W. Marker is near Newell, California, in Modoc County.
-Marker is on State Highway 139,, 0.2 miles south of Glendale Street, on the right when traveling south.
+41° 52.784′ N, 121° 21.96′ W. Marker is near Newell, California, in Modoc County.
+Marker is on California Route 139, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Tulelake CA 96134, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Canby’s Cross (a few steps from this marker); Captain Jack’s Stronghold (within shouting distance of this marker); Warm Springs Indians (about 500 feet away, measured in a direct line); Tule Lake Segregation Center (approx. 0.6 miles away); Tule Lake (approx. 0.6 miles away); Petroglyph Point (approx. 2.8 miles away); Raptors - Birds of Prey (approx. 2.8 miles away); Burnett Cutoff - Muddy Waters (approx. 3.7 miles away).
 Touch for a list and map of all markers in Newell.